 Veterans Real Estate Tax Relief Program

-The exemption is also provided for the real property owned by the surviving spouse of a veteran who was eligible for the exemption provided so long as the death of the veteran occurs after January 1, 2011, the surviving spouse does not remarry and continues to occupy the real property as his or her principal place of residence.
+The surviving spouse of a veteran whose real estate taxes were exempted or would have been exempted also qualifies for the exemption, provided the death of the Veteran occurred on or after January 1, 2011, the surviving spouse continues to occupy the real property as his or her principal place of residence, and the surviving spouse does not remarry.